BI Cygni

-BI Cygni (BI Cyg, IRC +40408, BD+36 4025) is a red supergiant in the constellation Cygnus.
+BI Cygni (abbreviated to BI Cyg), also known as BD+36°4025, is a red supergiant or hypergiant in the constellation Cygnus.
 It is an irregular variable star with a maximum brightness of magnitude 8.4 and a minimum of magnitude 9.9.
 It is considered a member of the Cygnus OB1 stellar association, its distance is around 1,300 pc of the Solar System.
 It is less than a degree south of another variable red supergiant, BC Cygni.